Celebrating Mary Hoffman

 I attended a Women & Wills estate planning workshop that increased my understanding of the legal necessities.
 From there, I turned my attention to what matters most deeply - my values.
 It brings me joy to include Shelburne Farms in my will and be part of the Farm’s evolution beyond my lifetime.

 Emily and Paul Morrow enjoy the best of all worlds.
-After successful careers practicing law and medicine in Vermont, they’ve lived the past 14 years as residents of New Zealand where Emily is a legal consultant and Paul a forensic pathologist.
+After successful careers practicing law and medicine in Vermont, they are now residents of New Zealand where Emily is a consultant and Paul is retired.

 The Morrows return to Vermont in the summer.
 You may run into Emily walking the trails at Shelburne Farms or find Paul enjoying the sunset from their home overlooking Lake Champlain in Shelburne.